polymonster/premake-android-studio/readme.md

 ## Example

-An example program is included for testing and reference purposes, it features a main activity, java function call and a jni call to native c++ code.
+An example program is included for testing and reference purposes, it features a main activity, a java entry point and a jni call to native c++ code.

 To run the example (osx only):
 ```bash